robmuh/robmuh.github.com/_posts/2015-01-18-linux-as-god-intended.markdown

 Someone please explain to me why other schools are not introducing Linux command-line skills earlier to students?
-It seems everyone learns them in college but that is far too late.
+It seems everyone learns them in college (unless you go to one of the local community colleges around here *sigh*) but college is far too late.
 I suppose the main reason is schools do not have the know-how and human resources to dedicate to such a thing, or do they?
-This seems like a great thing for the Instructional Technologist and media people to setup, but then again, they are dealing with teachers who can't use the command line themselves *sigh*.
+This seems like a great thing for the Instructional Technologist and media people to setup, but then again, they are dealing with teachers who can't use the command line themselves.
 Never mind.
 I answered my own question.